Close

 Here’s the full review, from the February 15th issue:

-Poster Placeholder of - 7 The third entry in this gritty newspaper series spans 20 years, from 1992 to 2012, at the start of which a teenage male commits five gruesome murders, is imprisoned for them, and, years later, becomes the center of a campaign to free prisoners convicted as juveniles.
+Image Placeholder of - 78 The third entry in this gritty newspaper series spans 20 years, from 1992 to 2012, at the start of which a teenage male commits five gruesome murders, is imprisoned for them, and, years later, becomes the center of a campaign to free prisoners convicted as juveniles.
 Liam Mulligan, the series hero, is a longtime newspaperman for a Providence, Rhode Island, paper who has witnessed the reduction of resources and the firings of friends, all the while still loving the imperiled business.
 Mulligan’s coverage of the murders in 1992 was partially responsible for finding the killer.
 Under the state’s criminal code, the killer should have been released at age 21, but creative fiddling has kept this killer safely behind bars.
 The son of the paper’s publisher wants to launch an investigation into what he sees as corruption, making the killer’s freedom a looming possibility.
 The ethical dilemma seems a bit forced, but it does raise the possibility of more mayhem to come.
 But there is real suspense here.
 And Mulligan’s character, played off the vicissitudes of

 his job, is skillfully layered and engaging.
 DeSilva, who worked for decades at the AP, won an Edgar for Best First Novel for Rogue Island (2010).
 He knows of what he writes.